DATA PRIVACY POLICY

 Data subjects may request the following from Masterfield:

-- Information about the processing of their personal data,
+- Information on the processing of their personal data,

-- Deletion or restriction of their personal data, except in cases of mandatory data processing.
+- Erasure or restriction of their personal data, except in cases of mandatory data processing.

 Request information about the handling of personal data